rootmeet/two-tier-app/readme.md

 ```
 docker network create twotier
 ```
-Attach both the containers in the same network, so that they can communicate with each other
+Attach both the containers in the same network, so that they can communicate with each other <br />
 i) MySQL container

 ```